 Although the Company has attempted to acquire satisfactory title to its unpatented mining claims, the Company does not generally obtain title opinions until financing is sought to develop a property, with the attendant risk that title to some properties, particularly title to undeveloped properties, may be defective.
-We will need State of Arizona Consent and a Mining Lease to Mine on State Lands.
+We will need State of New Mexico and State of Nevada Consent and a Mining Lease to Mine on State Lands.